-Being familiar with the signs of common skin irritations and diseases in your feline companion is important for your cat’s health.
+Being familiar with the signs of common skin irritations and conditions in your feline companion is important for your cat’s health.
 Certain skin problems could be sign of a more complicated underlying issue, such as physical pain, discomfort, or infection.

 According to Dr. Alison Diesel, clinical assistant professor at the Texas A&M College of Veterinary Medicine & Biomedical Sciences, the most common skin conditions that appear in cats include ringworm, fleas and flea allergy dermatitis, ear mites, and bacterial skin infections.
 In addition, cats can have allergic reactions to ingredients in their food, such as fish, chicken, and milk, or to things in the environment such as various pollens and dust.
 Both food and environmental allergies can manifest with itching and/or hair loss from over-grooming.
 Cats can also develop nodules on the skin of their abdomen from mycobacterial infections, which are caused by organisms commonly found in soil and water.
 Finally, feline chin acne, caused by plugged hair follicles that can occasionally become infected with bacteria, is another common skin condition that can be found in cats of any age—not just adolescents.